Showing posts with label jaisalmer. Show all posts

 Back in the most perfect building in Bokhara – the Samanid Mausoleum in the park.
 It's a stormy day, overcast, pleasantly cool, and the wind is whispering through the mausoleum's brick lattice work.

-Back in Kulkaldosh Hotel – nice design, poor service.
+In Kulkaldosh Hotel – nice design, poor service.
 This morning was spent doing the classic Bokharan trek: past Lyab-i Hauz, then the various domes, and along to the great Kalon minaret.
 In to the mosque, which has changed little since I was here three years ago.
 Then on to Registan Square, now full of bicycles and a horrible temporary music venue.
 No camel.
-Into the Ark, mostly fully of Uzbeks.
+Into the Ark, mostly full of Uzbeks.
 In the museum, noted something I'd missed before: a few plates made in Russia, an indescribable red/scarlet/maroon colour I've never seen before.
 To the Zindan, as a reminder of how awful things were here not so long ago.

 the Samanid Mausoleum.
 On the way back, passed the Mavlono Assiri Madrassa, and then Qo'sh Madrassa – open, but nothing special.
 Lunch in Lyab-i Hauz restaurant; good food, slow service.